sazzaduli/sazzaduli/README.md

 <img src="https://github.com/7oSkaaa/7oSkaaa/blob/main/Images/about_me.gif?raw=true" width="35">&nbsp;***About Me***

 I am a **Mathematics** enthusiast, in my last year of my degree, with a strong interest in Quantitative Finance and Artificial Intelligence.
 I enjoy solving complex problems and transforming ideas into real-world solutions.
-My background bridges mathematical theory with practical coding, and I am actively applying that through projects in machine learning, including predictive modelling and AI-based problem solvers.
+My background bridges mathematical theory with practical coding, and I actively apply this through projects in machine learning, including predictive modelling and AI-based problem solvers.
 I love to learn and build something new, creative and funny.

 📚 I’m currently learning ...

-Quantitative Finance
+Quantitative Finance: Deepening understanding of financial models and market dynamics.

-C++
+Artificial Intelligence & Machine Learning: Specialising in mathematical problem-solving and time-series prediction.

-Machine Learning
+Programming Languages: Expanding proficiency in C++ for high-performance computing.

 🚀 I’m working on ML projects focused on mathematical problem-solving and time-series prediction.